Who We Are

 David W. Sutherland

-Colonel David W. Sutherland is the co-founder and Chairman of the Center for Military and Veterans Community Services (Easter Seals Dixon Center) and actively contributes to numerous national veteran and military family committees and boards.
+Colonel David W. Sutherland is the co-founder and Chairman of Easter Seals Dixon Center for Military and Veterans Services and the Chief Strategy Officer, Easter Seals Military and Veterans Services.
+He actively contributes to numerous national veteran and military family committees and boards.
 Sutherland speaks in communities at universities, businesses and conferences around the country as a vocal advocate and leader for transformational change.
 He is a vocal advocate for our service members, military veterans, their families, and the families of our fallen.

 Awards and decorations include, among others, the Bronze Star Medal with oak leaf cluster, Purple Heart, Ranger Tab, Combat Infantryman's Badge Second Award and Senior Parachutist Badge.
-He is also the 2008 Freedom Award recipient presented by the No Greater Sacrifice Foundation and the 2011 Meritorious Service Award recipient presented by the National Coalition for Homeless Veterans for his work on behalf of returning service members, veterans, military families and families of the fallen.
+He is also the 2008 Freedom Award recipient presented by the No Greater Sacrifice Foundation, the 2011 Meritorious Service Award recipient presented by the National Coalition for Homeless Veterans, and the 2013 Commitment to Service award presented by Give An Hour for his work on behalf of returning service members, veterans, military families and families of the fallen.

 He holds a Bachelor's degree from Bowling Green State University in History and Economics and a Masters in Strategic Studies.